 Figure 10.10(c) illustrates grid-based path planning for the 2R robot example of Figure 10.2.
-The C-space is represented as a grid with k = 32, i.e., there is a resolution of $360^{\circ}/32 = 11.25^{\circ}$ for each joint.
-This yields a total of $32^{2} = 1024$ grid points.
+The C-space is represented as a grid with k=32, i.e., there is a resolution of $360^{\circ}/32=11.25^{\circ}$ for each joint.
+This yields a total of $32^2=1024$ grid points.

 The grid-based planner, as described, is a single-query planner: it solves each path planning query from scratch.
-However, if the same q{goal} will be used in the same environment for multiple path planning queries, it may be worth preprocessing the entire grid to enable fast path planning.
+However, if the same $q{\rm goal}$ will be used in the same environment for multiple path planning queries, it may be worth preprocessing the entire grid to enable fast path planning.
 This is the wavefront planner, illustrated in Figure 10.11.

 Although grid-based path planning is easy to implement, it is only appropriate for low-dimensional C-spaces.
 The reason is that the number of grid points, and hence the computational complexity of the path planner, increases exponentially with the number of dimensions n.
-For instance, a resolution k = 100in a C-space with n = 3 dimensions leads to $k^n = 1$ million grid nodes, while n = 5 leads to 10 billion grid nodes and n = 7 leads to 100 trillion nodes.
-An alternative is to reduce the resolution k along each dimension, but this leads to a coarse representation of C-space that may miss free paths.
+For instance, a resolution k=100 in a C-space with n=3 dimensions leads to $k^n=1$ million grid nodes, while n=5 leads to 10 billion grid nodes and n=7 leads to 100 trillion nodes.
+An alternative is to reduce the resolution k=100 alternative is to reduce the resolution k=100 and k=100 trillion nodes.
+An alternative is to reduce the resolution k=100 trillion nodes.

-Figure 10.10: (a) A 4-connected grid point and an 8-connected grid point for a space n = 2. (b) Grid points spaced at unit intervals.
+Figure 10.10: (a) A 4-connected grid point and an 8-connected grid point for a space n=2. (b) Grid points spaced at unit intervals.
 The Euclidean distance between the two points indicated is $\sqrt{5}$ while the Manhattan distance is 3. (c) A grid representation of the C-space and a minimum-length Manhattan-distance path for the problem of Figure 10.2.